tomuxmon/xml-mut/readme.md

 xml-mut-cli <XML_MUT_PATH> scan --extension <EXTENSION> <BASE_PATH>
 ```

 Here `<XML_MUT_PATH>` is a path to your XML mutation file.
-You can give it `.xmlmut` extension but it is not mandatory so far. `--extension` or `-e` allows specifying what file extensions to include when scaning directory.
+You can give it `.xmlmut` extension but it is not mandatory so far. `--extension` or `-e` allows specifying what file extensions to include when scanning the directory.
 You can specify multiple extensions. `<BASE_PATH>` defines a path you want to scan.
 So a call could look something like this:

 ```bash
 xml-mut-cli ~/pref-version-fix.xmlmut scan -e csproj -e fsproj ~/code